JannikaHollmann/Create_Content/setup.md

 **Conda**

-1. Download and execute the appropriate file from the [official website](https://docs.conda.io/en/latest/miniconda.html)
+1. You most likely already have a working setup, but feel free to download the appropriate file for your system from the [official website](https://docs.conda.io/en/latest/miniconda.html) and follow the [installation instrcutions](https://conda.io/projects/conda/en/stable/user-guide/install/linux.html)
-2. An installation window will pop up, go ahead and click through it and install into the suggested default directory.
+.

+**Jupyter, Jupyter Book and nbgrader**

+1. Open a terminal
+2. Paste the following commands into the opened terminal:
+- `conda install -c conda-forge jupyter-book`
+- `conda install conda install -c conda-forge nbgrader`
+- `conda install jupyter`

 **Git**

-You may already have it; try typing `sudo apt-get install git` (Ubuntu, Debian) or `sudo yum install git` (Fedora) inside the terminal.
+You may already have it; try opening a terminal and typing `sudo apt-get install git` (Ubuntu, Debian) or `sudo yum install git` (Fedora) inside the terminal.
 If you are prompted to install it follow the instructions on-screen to do so.

 **VSCode**